 FREQUENTLY ASKED QUESTIONS

 You can find the answers to most of your questions about the Biology undergraduate programs by looking through the information on the program web pages.
 But, here are a few questions that come up regularly.
 Don't see your question?
-Feel free to contact Mr. Myron Ballard in the Biology Department Office or Professor Michael Wormington, Director of Undergraduate Programs.
+Feel free to contact Ms. Stephanie Ryan in the Biology Department Office or Professor Michael Wormington, Director of Undergraduate Programs.

 I have Advanced Placement (AP) credit for BIOL 2100 and BIOL 2200.
 Should I take these courses at UVA anyway?